 Anveena.
 She's abducted by almost every villain with a lust for power, she finds out that her parents were never real, and she has to sacrifice herself (and give up her love for Kalecgos) to help the party defeat Kil'jaeden.
 The poor girl never seems to catch a break.

-Sunwalker Dezco went to Pandaria after his wife saw visions of Garrosh leading the horde to ruins, only to lose her in childbirth, then he loses his blood brother to a mogu's spiteful last attack, And even his infant children weren't safe, he's now lost both his sons, one dead, the other taken by the golden lotus, unable to see his family again until he's grown.
+Sunwalker Dezco went to Pandaria after his wife saw visions of Garrosh leading the Horde to ruins, only to lose her in childbirth, then he loses his blood brother to a mogu's spiteful last attack, and even his infant children weren't safe; he's now lost both his sons, one dead, the other taken by the Golden Lotus, unable to see his family again until he's grown.
+And depending on how the fallout of Siege of Orgrimmar goes, Taran Zhu may chase him and the Horde out of the Vale, even after Dezco swore to his wife's spirit that he'd give his life to protect it.